-Michael Nigro is an award-winning filmmaker, six-time Emmy-nominated writer-director and multimedia journalist based in Brooklyn, New York.
+Michael Nigro is an award-winning filmmaker, six-time Emmy-nominated writer-director, and multimedia journalist based in Brooklyn, New York.

-As a photojournalist his work has been featured in dozens of publications including The New York Times, The Guardian, Vice, The Intercept, Rolling Stone, Time, and his video journalism has been broadcast on NBC, HBO, ABC, Showtime, among others.
+His work has been featured in dozens of publications including The New York Times, The Guardian, Vice, The Intercept, Rolling Stone, and Time, and his video journalism has been broadcast on NBC, HBO, ABC, CNN, FOX, and Showtime, among others.

-Or you could support his work by making a monthly donation to:
+Support his work by making a monthly donation to: